 Texas certified and master certified professionals are employed and ready to assist one with any gardening needs and desires.
 They even test one’s soil if samples are brought to them in January and at no charge!
 A design team can help make custom decorations, make elaborate bows, or assist one with advice when making one’s seasonal items such as I did.

 Suffice it to say that Cornelius Nursery will always remain a favorite location to visit particularly at Christmas but also other times of the year as well.
 If seeking professional advice, this is a place to count upon receiving good gardening advice.
 Their plants are top notch, and while their pricing may not be the least expensive in town, at least you know that you are getting hardy plant stock.

-After Christmas their Christmas décor which is discounted disappears fast.
+After Christmas, their Christmas discounted décor disappears fast.
 You might find me there after Christmas this year scooping up some of the bargains for next year.

 Hope that you enjoyed these photos from Cornelius.
 Is it now on your “where to go in Houston” list of places to visit during Christmas?

 Some of these photos were taken at their location on Dairy Ashford, which is no longer open.
 The location on Voss Road was the first one I had ever visited many decades ago.
 May they long prosper and continue to delight visitors every season of the year.